attilagk/BSM-research/notebook/2017-05-29-vcf-comparisons/2017-05-29-vcf-comparisons.md

 Assess concordance of call sets

 1. between callers
-   * compare call set by mutect2 and that by strelka for a given tissue-pair and variant type (snvs or indels)
+   * compare call set by mutect2 and that by strelka for a given tissue-pair, variant type (snvs or indels), and filter setting
 1. between reference tissues
    * compare call set with muscle reference to that with NeuN_mn reference given a variant type
-   * use call sets obtained by mutect2 $\cap$ strelka given a tissue pair and variant type
+   * use call sets obtained by mutect2 $\cap$ strelka given a tissue pair and variant type and filter setting

-The first

 ## Results

 ### Computation and summary

+The `myisec.sh` script does all the job: various filtering, conversion, indexing and comparison using `bcftools`, as well as summarizing the results by calculating the size of call sets in files named `callset-sizes.tsv`, which are printed below.
+The only filter setting tested was the *PASS* value of mutect2; otherwise unfiltered sets are reported.
+Note that none of the strelka records have *PASS* filter value.

 ```bash